wakingviolet/FSMsharp/README.md

 # FSMsharp
 Incredibly small finite state machine for .NET languages, written in C#.
 Useful for UIs and games.
 Runs in .NET, mono, Xamarin and Unity.

 Specially useful with Unity3D and MonoGame.

+It's the core piece of logic used in the puzzle game [Waking Violet](https://www.nintendo.com/games/detail/waking-violet-switch/) to provide support for the "undo" and time travel mechanics.

+# Features
+* Lightweight
+* Supports saving and restoring snapshots of the FSM into a fixed size structure
+* Queueing of states

 # Usage example